-- Complete a data breach report form (which can be obtained from Mrs. Walters, jwalters@beam.bardaglea.org.uk). - Email the completed form to Mrs. Walters.
+- Complete a data breach report form (which can be obtained from [DETAILS]); - Email the completed form to office@beam.bardaglea.org.uk

 Where appropriate, you should liaise with your line manager about completion of the data report form.
 Breach reporting is encouraged throughout the School and staff are expected to seek advice if they are unsure as to whether the breach should be reported and/or could result in a risk to the rights and freedom of individuals.
-They can seek advice from their Headteacher, Miss Whittington, or the DPO.
+They can seek advice from their Headteacher, Miss Whittington or the DPO.

 Once reported, you should not take any further action in relation to the breach.
-In particular, you must not notify any affected individuals or regulators or investigate further.
-Mrs. Walters will acknowledge receipt of the data breach report form and pass it on to Miss Whittington.
-Miss Whittington will take appropriate steps to deal with the report in collaboration with the DPO.
+In particular you must not notify any affected individuals or regulators or investigate further.
+Karen Gregory will acknowledge receipt of the data breach report form and take appropriate steps to deal with the report in collaboration with the DPO.

-Managing and Recording The Breach
+Managing and Recording the Breach

 On being notified of a suspected personal data breach, Miss Whittington will notify the DPO.
 Collectively they will take immediate steps to establish whether a personal data breach has in fact occurred.
-If so they will take steps to:-
+If so, they will take steps to:-

-- Where possible, contain the data breach; - As far as possible, recover, rectify or delete the data that has been lost, damaged or disclosed; - Assess and record the breach in the School's data breach register; - Notify the ICO; - Notify data subjects affected by the breach; - Notify other appropriate parties to the breach; - Take steps to prevent future breaches.
+- Where possible, contain the data breach; - As far as possible, recover, rectify or delete the data that has been lost, damaged or disclosed; - Assess and record the breach in the School's data breach register; - Notify the ICO where required; - Notify data subjects affected by the breach if required; - Notify other appropriate parties to the breach; and - Take steps to prevent future breaches.